Ad Inspector

 -

-View your own network traffic by clicking on the Network tab.
+View your own network traffic by selecting the Network tab.

 -